LizaShevchenko/pokemon_description/README.md

 ### Running locally

-First you need to have Docker installed:
+First, you need to have Docker installed:

 https://www.docker.com/products/docker-desktop